KPMGE/lar-webscraping/README.md

 nginx -s reload
 ```

 Well done!
-Now you're server is supposed to be setted up and running at port 3333.
+Now your server is supposed to be setted up and running at port 3333.
 Check it out by running:

 > http://localhost:3333